-In 2019, we entered into a joint venture in the form of a limited liability partnership with GIC (the "EMEA 1 Joint Venture"), to develop and operate xScale data centers in Europe.
+We invested in a joint venture in the form of a limited liability partnership with GIC (the "EMEA 1 Joint Venture"), to develop and operate xScale data centers in Europe.
 The EMEA 1 Joint Venture is not a VIE given that both equity investors' interests have the characteristics of a controlling financial interest and it is sufficiently capitalized to sustain its operations, requiring additional funding from its partners only when expanding operations.
-Our share of income and losses of equity method investments from this joint venture was insignificant for the three and six months ended June 30, 2022 and 2021 and was included in other income (expense) on the condensed consolidated statement of operations.
+Our share of income and losses of equity method investments from this joint venture was insignificant for the three and six months ended June 30, 2023 and 2022 and was included in other income (expense) on the condensed consolidated statement of operations.

 We committed to make future equity contributions to the EMEA 1 Joint Venture for funding its future development.
-As of June 30, 2022, we had future equity contribution commitments of \$33.0 million.
+As of June 30, 2023, we had future equity contribution commitments of \$8.1 million.